Arksine/moonraker/docs/installation.md

 #   is /tmp/klippy_uds
 max_upload_size: 200
 #   The maximum size allowed for a file upload.
 Default is 200 MiB.
+enable_cors: False
+#   Enables CORS for all http requests.
+This option is useful for web
+#   application development.
+Default is False.
 enable_debug_logging: True
 #   When set to True Moonraker will log in verbose mode.
 During this stage
 #   of development the default is True.
 In the future this will change.